 The Hospital at The Children’s Institute offers inpatient pediatric rehabilitation services for young people who have suffered brain injury or spinal cord injury — trauma victims of life-threatening proportion, children recovering from major surgery, long-term illness or children battling cancer.
-Other patients may be managing chronic illnesses such as diabetes and Prader-Willi Syndrome.
+Other patients may be managing chronic illnesses such as Prader-Willi Syndrome.
 Each child and his family find answers through individualized programs of recovery.

 Everything we do is focused on the needs of the individual child.
 Each child who comes here has an agenda and each family, a single goal — progress.
 And while each receives the individual attention so critical to recovery, all will benefit from our experience in working with children — experience that is unsurpassed.

 Each child’s rehabilitation program is managed by a skilled team of physicians, pediatricians and physiatrists, along with other medical specialists who ensure that all of the child’s needs are addressed.